RomaanMkv/MLOps-project/sql/README.md

-# Sql Directory
+# sql

-This directory contains...
+This directory contains SQL files.
+Store your SQL queries and scripts here, organized by purpose or functionality.